 Dogs pant for several reasons, the main one being to cool themselves.
-Dogs can’t perspire the way humans do, though they do have sweat glands in their ears and paw pads.
+Dogs canโt perspire the way humans do, though they do have sweat glands in their ears and paw pads.
 Panting, however, is their major cooling mechanism.
 When they are hot, rapid breathing releases heat and water from the moist surfaces of their lungs, tongue, and mouth.
 The cycle of inhaling and exhaling increases the evaporation of water from the respiratory system, which cools them from the inside out.
+This is normal panting, however excessive panting in dogs can indicate a health issue that needs to be investigated.

 That said, there are a few other conditions that can also make a dog pant: